 Candidacy will be conferred upon completion of these requirements and examinations.
+It is expected that students will achieve candidacy within three years (six terms) of entering the program.
 A dissertation committee must have been appointed by the time candidacy is achieved.

 Depending on the topic of the dissertation, field work may be encouraged, although it is not a requirement for the degree.

 A comprehensive oral examination on the candidate’s dissertation will be conducted by the dissertation committee following the completion of the dissertation.